geekgeek/vanilla_js_API_requests/readme.md

+# Vanilla JavaScript API requests

-# API post and get request using only vanilla javascript
+API post and get request using only vanilla JavaScript